 A significant portion of Craig’s public law advisory work involves public contracting of all kinds.
 The economic downturn has resulted in significantly more bid protests being filed in connection with public works projects.
 Craig has extensive experience in assisting clients in navigating the complexities of public works contracting in order to minimize the potential for bid protests.

-As cities and other public entities move their computing systems from in-house servers and software to on-line software services, traditional software service delivery methods have become more obsolete.
+As cities and other public agencies move their computing systems from in-house servers and software to on-line software services, traditional software service delivery methods have become more obsolete.
 Craig has acquired particular expertise in contracting for on-line services with an understanding of the unique needs of cities and other public agencies.
 For this reason, Craig regularly advises not only his client cities but other cities and public agencies represented by Richards, Watson & Gershon in this unique area of public contracting, in order to ensure that the client’s performance expectations are met, while obtaining the greatest possible protection for sensitive client data.

 Each public agency in California is subject to the Public Records Act.
 Case law and amendments to the Act have significantly increased the burden of compliance for public agencies.
 Craig has substantial knowledge of the technical requirements of the Act, as well as many years of experience in assisting clients in dealing with particularly burdensome production requests.
 In that time, Craig has acquired techniques that can vastly reduce the amount of work by a public agency necessary to comply with the Act.